n4bi10p/intelligit/README.md

 ---

 This README provides a comprehensive guide.
-Remember to replace placeholder values (like `<repository-url>`, Firebase configs, SMTP details) with your actual project information.
+Remember to replace placeholder values (like Api keys, Firebase configs, SMTP details) with your actual project information.